CSDUMMI/Ideas/Stable-Coin.md

 the coin over estimated the value of the coin and that the coin is just not worth what they desired it to be.
-Than, if nobody wants to buy the currency, everybody who owns the currency won't get his money back out of it, because nobody wants to buy it from them..
+Then, if nobody wants to buy the currency, everybody who owns the currency won't get his money back out of it, because nobody wants to buy it from them.

-I mostly used the word desired, not pegged here, because that is essentially what this whole thing is, a scheme to circumvent the open market and its estimation of the price.
+I mostly used the word desired, not pegged here, because that is essentially what this whole thing is, a scheme to circumvent the open market and it's estimation of the price.
 And in every cryptocurrency that this is implemented
-I would put a check in that disables this whole scheme, once a certain number of transactions are made with the coin every day for a certain time.
+I would put a check in that disables this whole scheme, once a certain constant activity is reached on the market.
-I would recommand to do this with all stable coins, to leave it for the open market at some point and only interfere with the price if it falls to far.
+I would recommand to do this with all stable coins, to leave it for the open market at some point and only interfere with the price if it fluctuates to far.

 ## Depending on an outside source
 As you may have noticed this scheme